search icon

-There are some other vital elements, like coming up with a good name for your business, or getting your licenses and permits.
+When you form a state-registered business (such as a limited liability company or corporation), one of the most important steps of the formation process is designating a registered agent for your company.
+There are other vital elements, such as coming up with a good name for your company and getting your licenses and permits.
 Still, choosing a registered agent is such a crucial step that the state won’t let you form your business without one.

-Some states have their own wrinkles when it comes to registered agent eligibility, but for the most part, the rules and regulations are roughly the same no matter where you form your business.
+Some states have their own wrinkles when it comes to registered agent eligibility, but for the most part, the rules and regulations are roughly the same no matter where you form your business entities.

-Regardless of who you select as your registered agent, they will have to be present at the address indicated on your formation documents from 9am to 5pm, Monday through Friday.
+Regardless of who you select as your registered agent, they will have to be present at the address indicated on your formation documents during all normal business hours.

-Beyond that, the registered agent’s office must be located in the same state where your business is registered.
-In addition, if your registered agent is an individual instead of a business entity, there’s a requirement that they are at least 18 years of age.
+Beyond that, the registered agent’s office must be a physical address (not a P.O. box) located in the same state where your business is registered.
+In addition, if your registered agent is an individual instead of a business entity, there’s a requirement in most states that they be at least 18 years of age.

 The other problem we’ll point out in this situation is that you won’t be able to expand your business to additional states if you serve as your own agent.
 The reason for this is because you need to have a registered agent located in each state where you do business, and you obviously can’t be in multiple states at the same time.

-Quite a few businesses choose one of these options for a registered agent, and in many ways they serve as extensions on the DIY method.
+Quite a few businesses choose one of these options for a registered agent, and in many ways, they serve as extensions of the do-it-yourself method.
+However, some businesses choose to hire registered agents due to the specific advantages and circumstances, such as the convenience of having a dedicated professional receive legal notices.

 The issue with most of these choices is that you encounter many of the same problems that you would if you were your own agent, especially the issue of not being able to expand if your registered agent doesn’t have offices in multiple states.